DUNE/dune-justin/docs/justin_command.man_page.md

            seconds which will be needed by the jobscript to process another file and finish.
-If there is not enough time left based on the --wall-seconds option used when defining the stage, then justin-get- file will in that case return an empty result, just as if no more files were available for processing.
+If there is not enough time left based on the --wall-seconds option used when defining the stage, then justin-get- file will in that case return an empty result and a non-zero exit code, just as if no more files were available for processing.
 This can easily be used to create jobscripts which process a series of input files without running out of time on the last one.

            Each file returned by justin-get-file is marked as allocated and will not be processed by any other jobs.
 When the jobscript finishes, it